shwetaramdas/maskfiles/README.md

 The coordinates correspond to the rn6 reference genome.

 **The subfolder merged/ contains recommended mask files in bed format (corresponding to coordinates for the rn6 reference genome).**
+There are 8 files, one for each strain, as well as a file containing mask files representing the intersection of the 8 strains.

 The subfolder unmerged/ contains mask files created without merging segments separated by a single window of low-heterozygosity.